-- With tokenization, sensitive payment information is removed from transactions
+- Tokenization removes sensitive payment information from transactions.

 The value of these data elements is much higher and protection schemes must be significant and proportional to the risk of data exposure.
 It’s like putting on a big winter coat during a snowstorm as compared to a light rain jacket on a spring day; the risk of exposure is greater, so you need better protection.

 However, an overall security strategy should do more than protect just high value data, it must also make data less valuable to an attacker where possible.
-This is where tokenization comes in: replacing high-value data in a financial transaction with a time-based, tokenized message.
+This is where data tokenization comes in: representing sensitive data in the form of a token, which ceases to exist shortly after its creation.

 Tokenization and Data Protection

-Tokenization protects data via reference, scope, timing and cryptography—each of these elements contributes to the Dwolla security strategy.
+Tokenization protects data via reference, scope, timing and cryptography, each of these elements contributes to Dwolla’s security strategy.
 Breaking these four pieces down further, we can better understand the real value of tokenization as a protective measure.

 Network Level: The Dwolla Platform uses a reference number to replace your sensitive financial data.
 This is referred to as an OAuth Access token, and it represents you, the user.
-This token acts based on the permissions you’ve given; it serves as both a reference and a guide for the actions you’ve allowed within your Dwolla Account.
+This token acts based on the permissions you’ve given, serving as both a reference and a guide for the actions you’ve allowed within your Dwolla Account.

 Bank Level: Bank account information for users is not shared on the bank’s end.
 Rather, another token is created from the bank representing the bank user.

-Timing: Dwolla requires that tokens have a one-hour-long expiration time frame.
-If a token expires, this access token must be refreshed.
-These time-based tokens are used to complete transactions in seconds without moving high-value data.
-Once the message is received, it cannot be sent again.
-Basically, a token has a lifespan for use.
-Once that lifespan is exhausted you have to ask for permission to revive it.
+Timing: Dwolla requires that tokens have a one-hour expiration date.
+If a token expires, it must be refreshed.
+Time-based tokens are used to complete transactions in seconds without moving high-value data.
+Once the message is received, it can’t be sent again.
+Tokens have a limited lifespan.
+Once it expires, you have to ask for permission to revive it.

 Scope: Tokens have a collection of authorized actions in the form of a scope.
 The scope contains the range of actions that can be taken.
-In Dwolla’s case the scope is limited to the authorizations such as Transaction Details, Balance, Send Money, Receive Money.
-Establishing a scope is incredibly important as it strictly limits the use of the token so it’s not used incorrectly.
-Going back to our Chuck E. Cheese example, basically the scope limits what the token can do.
-You can only buy a game at Chuck E. Cheese, but you won’t be allowed to pay for the family meal with the token—you can only do what is permitted within the scope and nothing more.
+In Dwolla’s case, the scope of tokenization is limited to authorizations like ‘transaction details,’ ‘balance,’ ‘send’ or ‘receive.’
+Establishing a scope is important as it strictly limits the use of the token so it’s not used incorrectly.

-Cryptography: Tokenization goes hand-in-hand with cryptography—it’s like peanut-butter and jelly.
-Tokenization enlists cryptography to secure the information in transit, and uses randomization to ensure each token is unique.
-In Dwolla’s case strict, standards-based cryptography is in place.
+Cryptography: Tokenization goes hand-in-hand with cryptography.
+Tokenization enlists cryptography to secure the information in transit and uses randomization to ensure each token is unique.
+At Dwolla, strict, standards-based cryptography is in place.